 Disaster recovery services help you recover rapidly by operating your business’s critical applications and servers from a secure cloud.
 This method of business continuity makes it possible for your users to continue business operations while the IT staff is eradicating a threat or rebuilding the primary sight.
 DRaaS can be especially vital for organizations who are bound by compliance requirements and uptime SLAs, or enterprises with a high demand for staying online.
-When business continuity is a must, look for a DRaaS provider like Unitrends that offers a guaranteed recovery SLA.
+When business continuity is a must, look for a DRaaS provider like Unitrends that offers guaranteed recovery SLAs.
 The Unitrends Cloud team also provides DRaaS customers with a disaster recovery plan template and helps organizations complete their disaster recovery plan and business continuity plan.

 Director of IT